etta93/cypress-api/README.md

-# What I used for cucumber automation sript
+# What I used for cypress automation sript

 - cypress
 - IDE : VS Code